Skip to main content

 Writing Guidelines

-• Voice: Second person (“you”), active voice, present tense
+• Voice: Second person (“you”), active voice, present tense.
+Address users directly.

 • Platform Naming: “Visual Layer” (consistent capitalization)